 We will provide you with a high-quality learning environment led by professional staff who have an active interest in your subject area and take part in academic activity, industrial updating and research.
 We will also provide an education that includes principles, values and practices of protecting the environment for the future.
-Due to COVID-19 we have had to amend and adapt some of our teaching and learning processes.
-During 20/21 we adopted a blended approach which combined face-to-face and online learning.
-During 21/22 we will teach face-to-face as much as possible, using online platforms to support and enhance your learning experience.
-Additional training will be provided during induction and tutorial to enable you to adapt.
+Teaching is face-to-face, utilising information learning technology (ILT) to create a blended learning environment where it will enhance student experience and employability.

-Learning and teaching
+Learning and Teaching

-- Publish specific details of the hours of expected teaching and the amount of self-directed learning (studying, research and non-lecture based activities) you will be expected to carry out for each module/unit - Tell you as quickly as possible if we have to move or cancel a class at short notice - Only postpone or cancel classes in exceptional circumstances and make arrangements within seven working days to cover missed learning - Use the most appropriate means for example email, phone, social media or classroom door, to tell you the time and location of any re- scheduled class - Offer you alternative contact details if the person you're trying to speak to is unavailable and how to contact them - Provide, by the beginning of the first week of teaching, an up-to- date reading resource list for each of your modules/units - Upload any resources at least 24 hours prior to a lecture or seminar and/or on a regular basis
+- Publish specific details of the hours of expected teaching and the amount of self-directed learning (studying, research and non-lecture based activities) you will be expected to carry out for each module/unit. - Tell you as quickly as possible if we have to move or cancel a class at short notice. - Only postpone or cancel classes in exceptional circumstances and make arrangements within seven working days to cover missed learning. - Use the most appropriate means for example email, phone, social media or classroom door, to tell you the time and location of any re-scheduled class. - Offer you alternative contact details if the person you're trying to speak to is unavailable and how to contact them. - Provide, by the beginning of the first week of teaching, an up-to-date reading resource list for each of your modules/units. - Upload any resources at least 24 hours prior to a lecture or seminar and/or on a regular basis.

-- Take part in all activities that are part of your course including seminar tasks, online learning tasks, field trips, placements, group work and guest lectures - Discussions and debates in class need to be approached in the same objective manner as your academic submissions - Turn music players off during classes and use any personal computer, tablet or mobile phone only for class-related activities while in class.
-If you have a specific need please advise your lecturers in advance - Use our VLE and the other forms of technology we provide to help you with your studies in a professional manner which is accordance with our student behaviour code of conduct.
-At the end of this document you will see a good practice guide to learning and participating in sessions online - Online sessions will be recorded to enable all of you to access them.
-This in no way infringes your right to privacy as these will only be used for educational purposes between UCP and students.
-You should therefore not edit, adapt or in other way alter the content and share outside of the stated parameters and organisation - Report any unavoidable absences as soon as possible - Only take up employment that does not affect your studies or prevent you from going to classes
+- Take part in all activities that are part of your course including seminar tasks, online learning tasks, field trips, placements, group work and guest lectures. - Discussions and debates in class need to be approached in the same objective manner as your academic submissions. - Turn music players off during classes and use any personal computer, tablet or mobile phone only for class-related activities while in class.
+If you have a specific need please advise your lecturers in advance. - Use our VLE and the other forms of technology we provide to help you with your studies in a professional manner. - Online sessions will be recorded to enable all of you to access them.
+These will only be used for educational purposes between UCP and students.
+You should therefore not edit, adapt or in any way alter the content or share outside of the stated parameters and organisation. - Report any unavoidable absences as soon as possible. - Only take up employment that does not affect your studies or prevent you from going to classes.